-9.4.3 Termination (MPI)
+9.4.3 Termination (CANopen)

-If the Gateway is operated as the first or last physical device in the MPI-bus, there must be a bus termination at this Gateway.
+If the Gateway is operated as the first or last physical device in the CANopen, there must be a bus termination at this Gateway.
 In order to do this, either a bus terminating resistor must be activated in the connector or the resistor (220 Ω) integrated in the Gateway must be activated.
 In order to do this, slide the slide switch to position ON.
 In all other cases, the slide switch must remain in position OFF.
+Please refer to the general Fieldbus literature for further information on the subject of bus termination.